 Prior Period Coverage (PPC) is available for the period of time prior to the Title XIX member's enrollment during which the member is eligible for covered services.
 PPC refers to the timeframe from the effective date of eligibility (usually the first day of the month of application) until the date the member is enrolled with the Contractor.
 The Contractor receives notification from the Division of the member's enrollment.
 The Contractor is responsible for payment of all claims for medically necessary covered services provided to members during PPC.
 This may include services provided prior to the Contract year where the Contractor was not contracted at the time-of-service delivery.

-The Contractor is liable for costs for covered services provided during the prior period as specified in Arizona's Eligibility Policy Manual for Medical, Nutrition and Cash Assistance.
+The Contractor is liable for costs for covered services provided during the prior period as specified in the AHCCCS Medical Assistance Eligibility Policy Manual.